beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 ## Using API endpoints

-We can customize our Svelte app in the root file `src/App.svelte`.
-Let's take a look at the code below:
+Extending your Svelte app with HTTP functions is why you're here right?
+Right.
+So let's go over how this is made possible.

+Take a look at the code in between the script tag below.
+We're fetching data from `src/http/get-api/` and then loading that data in the variable named `message`.
+We're now able to pass this variable into our HTML as props so that it displays the data from our HTTP function.
+Pretty cool!

 ```js
 // JS goes here